Holme

 Glass

 The windows at Holme include glass of every century from the 13th to the 17th.
 Prior to their reconstruction in 1933 by Nevil Truman, the windows, in common with the rest of the church, were in a deplorable state.
-Glass that had fallen out had been replaced incorrectly and in some instances partly bricked up and patched with plate glass.
+Glass that had fallen out had been replaced incorrectly and in some instances the windows had been partly bricked up and patched with plate glass.
 The reconstruction cleaned and brought the fragments together in their proper places.

 Inscriptions run along the bottom with little portraits of the donors and their families.
 Above these are three coats of arms.
 The shields from left to right are (10) Barton and Bingham, (11) Barton, (12) Barton, Ratcliffe, Lee and Ashton (numbers as in drawing below).